Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX on Multigraphs or For a Small Number of Agents

-Now we are ready to state the main algorithm for a small number of agents.
-Of course, the general idea is very similar to \MGA, yet the process of handling the critical goods is more refined here.
+Next we show the existence of $2/3$-EFX allocations for \numagents agents, and that they can be computed in polynomial time. {This is where the significance of Step~\ref{step9} of \PPA will become apparent.
+The general idea of the main algorithm for a small number of agents, \FAA (Algorithm \ref{alg:few_agents}),} is very similar to \MGA, yet the process of handling the critical goods is more refined here.

 \begin{theorem} Let $(N, (v_i)_{i\in N}, M)$ be any additive instance with $n\le \numagents$.
 Then \FAA constructs a $2/3$-EFX allocation in polynomial time. \end{theorem}